Tiger Fishing on the Zambezi River

 Overview

 The species of tiger fish most prevalent in these waters is Hydrocynus vittatus, which can grow up to 33 pounds (15kg).
 Fishing is largely conducted from small vessels that drift down the river, enabling anglers to cover a wider area.
-The best time to fish – and best methods during that time- varies greatly from area to area, typically divided up into the Lower Zambezi, Middle Zambezi and Upper Zambezi.
+The best time to fish – and best methods vary greatly from area to area, typically divided up into the Lower Zambezi, Middle Zambezi and Upper Zambezi.

 Ideally, there are lodges dedicated solely to this venture, kitting out fishermen and ensuring the finest equipment to assist you in tackling this freshwater monster.
 Alternatively, lodges in areas like Zambia’s Lower Zambezi National Park and Zimbabwe’s Mana Pools National Park offer the perfect opportunity to combine your tiger fishing expedition with an unforgettable African safari experience.